Jimbly/LD46-Sharkbait/README.md

 Key systems:
   level up and upgrades
-    too much healing
-    first shark should be earlier, so people see it implement speed (also affect acceleration/handling?)
     implement visibility
     radar power-up: exclamation above head (or vis hider turns red?) like levelup-ok message!
   Death